GabrielNixon/gabrielnixon.github.io/_posts/2025-07-20-rarest-of-the-rare.md

 ### **Shabnam Ali (2008)**

-- A postgraduate from Amroha, UP
-- Along with her partner **Salim**, sedated and axed **7 family members** — including a 10-month-old baby
-- Supreme Court upheld the death penalty
-- As of 2021: Awaiting execution at Mathura Jail
+Shabnam Ali, a postgraduate from Amroha, Uttar Pradesh, carried out a brutal crime with her partner Salim in 2008.
+Together, they sedated and axed seven of her family members, including a 10-month-old baby.
+The Supreme Court upheld her death sentence, and as of 2021, she remained on death row, awaiting execution at Mathura Jail.

 If executed, she would be the **first woman** hanged in independent India.